"Chihiro! Chihiro, answer me!"

 Haku shifted his weight infinitesimally.
 Chihiro quickly grabbed his hand, before he could move out of the corner he'd backed himself into, and clenched it stubbornly in hers as she looked up to study his face.

 His hair was still the same inky black, and it hung around his olive-skinned face down to his broad shoulders.
-He no longer had thick bangs across his forehead, which made it much easier to see his large evergreen eyes and dark eyebrows.
+He still had thick bangs across his forehead, but it was still easy for her to see his large evergreen eyes and dark eyebrows.

 "Haku" she said.